 When a bumpy night carries over into an even bumpier morning, you want grease.
 That means sausage.
 It means gravy.
 It means both in one eggy, cheesy make-ahead casserole.

 You will also be needing hash browns.
+Enjoy them responsibly.

 This casserole combines the hashbrowns, bacon, cheese, and eggs in one dish.

 Good news.
 Researchers in South Korea uncovered evidence that compounds in asparagus might "alleviate alcohol hangover and protect liver cells."
 Take the cure...an Rx that also includes bacon and Swiss cheese.

 Sleep through breakfast?
 Well, maybe it's best to move on...to this greasy bacon cheeseburger.
 You mix the bacon and cheese right into the patties (and you can always pile on more later).
 This hangover remedy also features invigorating horseradish.
 It’ll get you back on your feet.
 Feeling dangerous?
 Put some Bacon Jam on the bun.

 And speaking of bacon, there’s this.
 Now, nobody with a hangover wants to be weaving a bacon blanket around a meaty filling of sausage and Cheddar cheese; so make it and bake it in advance, then reheat, and top with eggs and hashbrowns.
 Or sandwich a slice between halves of hot biscuits.

 The One True Hangover Cure: The Denco Darlin’

 OK, now for the real deal.
 The above recipes are worthy contenders, yes.
 If nothing else, they're salty foods that will get you drinking water again.
 So good on 'em.

 But this strange spaghetti and chili-based concoction, this is arguably the single greatest hangover cure of all time.
 It's the Denco Darlin'.